The Great Basin.

 I couldn’t help but reference Rocky when Apollo fought Drago and was clearly losing, but he implored Rocky not to throw in the towel. (spoiler alert) Knowing his friend was hurt but not wanting to go against his wishes, Rocky hesitated and threw in the towel just a moment too late, resulting in Apollo’s death.

 Pushing this thought aside, I set up Apollo for the ride anyway.
 I mean, I didn’t have much choice.
 I was in the middle of nowhere with the closest town being 50 miles away in either direction.
 And, when I say there’s nothing around, this is what I mean:

 To his credit, Apollo showed his grit and powered through today’s ride.
-He mustered his way through oil fields, up winding hills, and eventually made it to a small mining town where we set up camp for the night.
-His fight is far from over, but as his teammate it’s my job to keep him running.
+He mustered his way through oil fields, and up winding hills, and eventually made it to a small mining town where we set up camp for the night.
+His fight is far from over, but as his teammate, it’s my job to keep him running.
 I cleaned his chain, tightened his bolts, and tucked him into bed early with a promise that we would visit the next bike shop in Colorado and get him back to 100%.

-He said that he had no regrets, just that we haven’t met a dog in nearly 5 days.
+He said that he had no regrets, just that we hadn’t met a dog in nearly 5 days.
 But the horses and the pronghorns were still pretty cool.
 He’s a crazy one, that Apollo.

 Day 31 - We’re Halfway There

 Yes, Mr. Bon Jovi, we are now halfway way there.
 We are also — slightly — living on a prayer.